 After touring the wonderfully entertaining city of Amsterdam we made our way to Germany’s capital city, Berlin.
 The city is best known for their rich culture, endless amounts of beer, sauerkraut, pretzels, and (tone change) a deep dark history.

 When you first enter the city you immediately witness the reminisce of the Berlin Wall.
-The walls are mostly torn or have graffiti to cover every inch, but some of the wall still stands and is one of the most powerful symbols of the Cold War.
-Everywhere you look in the Berlin, you witness a piece of history.
+The walls are mostly torn or have graffiti to cover every inch but some of the wall still stands and is one of the most powerful symbols of the Cold War.
+Everywhere you look in the Berlin you witness a piece of history.
 Look up and you’ll see dim, eerie government buildings Hitler once ruled.
 Look down at the ground and see tiles representing tunnels that once connected East to West.
-I’ve only ever learned about the Cold War and World War II in history classes and to see it all in person, it’s a powerful experience.
+I’ve only ever learned about the Cold War and World War II in history classes and to see it all in person is a powerful experience.

-After Berlin we went to Dresden, Germany, where 62% of the city is covered by forest and greenery making it one of the greenest cities in Europe.
-However, the area where we went was 100% Christmas magic.
+After Berlin we went to Dresden, Germany where 62% of the city is covered by forest and greenery making it one of the greenest cities in Europe.
+However, the area where we explored was 100% Christmas magic.

 I made new friends, such as the horses pictured above and chowed down on some market food, such as the potato stick.. thing, pictured below.
 Honestly, Christmas markets should just be a thing all year ’round.

 I didn’t capture too many pictures in Berlin but I did edit a coolio vlog!
 Everything from our walking tour, eating sauerkraut, ice skating, finding pretzels in weird places, and Christmas markets galore.